Cobra Mark V –

 Figured a quick jaunt to the Nav Beacon was called for.

-A chance to get some flight practice, and a light combat refresher.
+Get some flight practice, and a combat refresher.

 rebuy won’t kill me…

-mostly light and mediums, but there was one Elite Anaconda that I
+The result surprised me.
+Fought mostly lights and mediums, but there was one Elite Anaconda that I

 significant percent off the shield.